-- Review identification verification procedures to ensure mitigation plans are resistant to social engineering (i.e., does everyone know current "challenge or pass phrases" and when they rotate?). - Use scenarios to test your plan's ability to respond appropriately to mitigate the fallout from a disclosure.

-For example:

-- o A list of voting system administrative usernames and passwords - PII from a voter registration list is erroneously sent to an unauthorized party. - A list of confidential voters is erroneously sent to a media organization. - Vulnerability scanning reports from a recent cybersecurity scan or results of a recent penetration test are discovered to have been emailed to an untrusted party.
+Review stakeholder contact lists for accuracy.
+Review identification verification procedures to ensure mitigation plans are resistant to social engineering (i.e., does everyone know current "challenge or pass phrases" and when they rotate?).
+Use scenarios to test your plan's ability to respond appropriately to mitigate the fallout from a disclosure.
+For example: A list of voting system administrative usernames and passwords is stolen.
+PII from a voter registration list is erroneously sent to an unauthorized party.
+A list of confidential voters is erroneously sent to a media organization.
+Vulnerability scanning reports from a recent cybersecurity scan or results of a recent penetration test are discovered to have been emailed to an untrusted party.